ufal/npfl129/exam/questions.md

 1. Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas (i.e., formulas you would need to code it in `numpy`) of the loss function and its gradient (saying just $\nabla$ is not enough).
 [20]

 1. Compare and contrast perceptron and logistic regression by discussing: (a) what each algorithm optimizes, (b) whether each provides probability estimates, (c) whether each is guaranteed to converge, and (d) the quality of solutions each finds.
 [10]

+1. Explain in intuitive terms why we use the logarithm when working with likelihoods in machine learning.
+What are the computational and optimization advantages of using negative log-likelihood instead of directly maximizing the likelihood?
+[5]

+#### Questions@:, Lecture 4 Questions

+1. Define mean squared error and show how it can be derived using MLE.
+What assumptions do we make during such derivation?
+[10]

+1. Considering $K$-class logistic regression model, write down its parameters (including their size) and explain how we decide what classes the input data belong to (including the formula for the softmax function).
+[10]

+1. Explain the relationship between the sigmoid function and softmax.
+[5]

+1. Show that the softmax function is invariant towards constant shift.
+[5]

+1. Write down an $L^2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas (i.e., formulas you would use to code it in `numpy`) of the loss function and its gradient.
+[20]

+1. Prove that decision regions of a multiclass logistic regression are convex.
+[10]

+1. Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$, and output activation $a$, list its parameters (including their size) and write down how the output is computed.
+[10]

+1. List the definitions of frequently used MLP output layer activations (the ones producing parameters of a Bernoulli distribution and a categorical distribution).
+Then, write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
+Explain why identity is not a suitable activation for hidden layers.
+[10]

+1. Explain the role of initialization in training MLPs.
+Why is it problematic to initialize all weights to zero?
+What is a common strategy for random initialization, and why does it typically scale with the input dimension?
+[10]

+1. You have trained two models on the same dataset: (1) logistic regression and (2) a multilayer perceptron with one hidden layer of 100 neurons.
+The MLP achieves 95% training accuracy while logistic regression achieves 85%.
+However, both achieve 84% test accuracy.
+Interpret these results and explain what they suggest about the models and the data.
+[5]

+1. You are supposed to train an MLP for regression that has several numeric features as the input.
+How would you preprocess them?
+Specifically, would you use polynomial features?
+Explain your decision.
+[5]